 Dramatic Red: Balayage is a super fun technique for those who like to experiment with color.
 Your ombré can be blended but still super-bold.

 3. Caramel Straight Hair

-Muted Copper: This color will keep your hair look like it’s just your natural hue but better.
-This will add brightness to your skin color and emphasizes the assets in your face.
+Muted Copper: This color will keep your hair looking like it’s just your natural hue but better.
+This will add brightness to your skin color and emphasize the assets in your face.

 4. Ice Blonde Hair

 Cool Blonde.
 Wanting to have your hair color look like no other woman’s hair especially during summer?
 You can achieve this by having your hair done like this.
 You will never miss a chance to go expose your hair under the sun that’s looking so natural.